Tech-Tactics/articulate-javascript-tools/storyline 360/js-trigger-retrieve-lms-name-README.md

 ## Requirements

 - The course must be hosted in an LMS that exposes the SCORM API.
-- This script will **not** work in Storyline preview or standalone published output — `lmsAPI` is only available when the course is launched from an LMS.
+- This script will **not** work in Storyline preview or standalone published output. `lmsAPI` is only available when the course is launched from an LMS.

 ## Considerations

 - Most LMS platforms return names as "Last, First", but some may differ.
-If your LMS returns "First Last" already, this script would produce unexpected results — test with your specific LMS.
+If your LMS returns "First Last" already, this script would produce unexpected results, so test with your specific LMS.
 - The split on the comma may leave a leading space on the first name (e.g. " First").
 You could add `.trim()` calls if you see extra whitespace:
   ```js
   let newName = array[1].trim() + ' ' + array[0].trim();